GledsonAfonso/GledsonAfonso/README.md

 ## Some more things about me

 - 👨🏻‍🎓 I have a bachelor's degree in Computer Engineering
-- 👨🏻‍💻 I currently work as a back-end developer
+- 👨🏻‍💻 I currently work as a software engineer (be)
 - 💬 Ask me about `Java`, `Javascript`, and `Typescript`

 ## Languages and tools